backstage/backstage/.changeset/rich-steaks-juggle.md

 '@backstage/plugin-tech-insights-backend': patch
 ---

-The FactRetriever model is extended by adding optional title and description fields.
-This allows us to display Fact Retrievers in the UI in future.
+The `FactRetriever` model has been extended by adding optional title and description fields, allowing you to display them in the UI.